 There are numerous medications available, from relatively mild gels to high concentration tablets.
 These remedies can be in the form of creams or lotions, oral antibiotics, oral contraceptives or oral retinoids.
 At HealthExpress, we only supply clinically proven treatment that is available on prescription.
 This includes Duac (topical gel for mild acne), Minocin (tablets for reducing bouts), Oxytetracycline (tablets that stop the spread of bacteria) and for women, you can buy the oral contraceptive Dianette.

-Both Duac and our oral capsule treatments can be taken together, whilst Dianette is still suitable for women whether you are sexually active or not.
+Both Duac and our oral capsule treatments can be taken together, whilst Dianette is still suitable for women, whether you are sexually active.

 To order an acne treatment, click onto the relevant medication above to start your free consultation.
-Here, we also offer further information on each and you can contact us for additional patient support if you have any particular questions, or are concerned about the condition.
+Here, we also offer further information on each and you can contact us for additional customer service if you have any particular questions, or are concerned about the condition.